reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ```

-+ Line 27 contains a knowledge assertion that Bob cannot know Alice's value `{!reach} handAlice` at this point in the program.
++ Line 27 contains a knowledge assertion that Bob cannot know Alice's value `{!rsh} handAlice` at this point in the program.
-In this case, it is obvious that this is not true, because Alice shares `{!reach} handAlice` at line 23.
+In this case, it is obvious that this is not true, because Alice shares `{!rsh} handAlice` at line 23.
 In many cases, this is not obvious and Reach's [automatic verification](##guide-assert) engine has to reason about how values that Bob _does know_ are connected to values that might be related to Alice's secret values.